awsk1994/VultantGlasses_Alpha/README.md

 ## TODO (HIGH Priority):
  - make it work on iOS; Might need to add if-else statement to enable/disable different functions that don't work on iOS; Might need to do pod install.etc.
+ - Try to connect to saved BLE.
+If fail, re-direct to choose device page.
+ - Create 2 different types of settings: Global Settings and Glasses Settings

 ## TODO:
  - BUG: BleError: Device ? is already connected --> connect to device -> close app -> open again -> try to connect to saved ble.